 The company also owes him for the medical expenses he incurred due to his son’s injury.

-Also, the amount of damages you will receive under the California WARN Act will be reduced by the following amounts:
+Also, the amount of damages you will receive will be reduced by the following amounts:

-- Any wages your employer paid you during the period of the WARN Act violation; and
+- Any wages your employer paid you during the period of the violation; and

 - Any voluntary and unconditional payments your employer made to you that were not made to satisfy any legal obligation.14

-Finally, if you prevail in a lawsuit against your employer under the California WARN Act, the court may award you attorney’s fees on top of the WARN Act damages.15
+Finally, if you prevail in a lawsuit against your employer under the California WARN Act, the court may award you attorney’s fees on top of the damages.15

 4. What is the difference between the California and federal WARN Acts?

-The following chart summarizes the major differences between the federal WARN Act and the California WARN Act:
+The following chart summarizes the major differences between the federal and California laws:

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.